Golden Agri Resources Ltd

 -

-The company defines deforestation for suppliers as the removal of HCV and HCS areas and specifies any deforestation/conversion past 2015 will not be accepted in supplier operations.
+The company defines deforestation as the development of HCV and HCS areas and specifies any deforestation/conversion past 2011 will not be accepted.

 -